johndimm/WhatLooksGood/README.md

         | pork taco       |   1 |
         +-----------------+-----+

-No surprize that tacos tops the list.
-But we are looking for dishes that are disproportionately represented in this list.
-So let's pull the global counts for these dishes, across all restaurants in the corpus:
+No surprize that tacos tops the list.  we are looking for dishes that are *disproportionately* represented in this list.
+Tacos are all over the place.
+What is special about restaurants that offer fried avocado?

+Let's pull the global counts for these dishes, across all restaurants in the corpus:

          +-----------------+-------------+--------------+
         | dish            | local_count | global_count |